afilimonov/model-risk-management/README.md

-# Generative AI for Model Risk Managmenet
+# Generative AI for Model Risk Management

 Experiments using LLMs to automate Model Risk Management tasks.